The Pros And Cons Of 12 Potential Running Mates For Joe Biden

 New York Sen. Kirsten Gillibrand

-Pros: The New York senator has taken a leading role on sexual assault, and she's backed Biden on the 1993 allegation of an assault by a former staffer.
+Pros: The New York senator has taken a leading role on sexual assault, and she's backed Biden on the 1993 allegation of an assault made by a former staffer.
 That could help blunt any issues Biden might have on the subject.

-Cons: But being from New York, there's no geographic diversity she'd bring, she isn't as much of a rock star on the left as say Elizabeth Warren, and she doesn't solve the issue of groups calling for Biden to pick a woman of color.
+Cons: But being from New York, there's no geographic diversity she'd bring, she isn't as much of a rock star on the left as, say, Elizabeth Warren, and she doesn't solve the issue of groups calling for Biden to pick a woman of color.

 New Mexico Gov. Michelle Lujan Grisham

-Pros: The New Mexico governor is the only Latina governor in the country and a Latina on the presidential ticket would be historic.
+Pros: The New Mexico governor is the only Latina governor in the country, and a Latina on the presidential ticket would be historic.
 She has won praise from Democrats for her early action in her handling of the coronavirus pandemic.
 (Some Republicans say otherwise.)
 She has taken the fight to sheriffs in her state after passage of a so-called red-flag law that some said they might not enforce, and she took the fight to Trump on immigration.

 In 2018, as chair of the Congressional Hispanic Caucus, she crashed a White House meeting on immigration to tell the president he was making it harder than it needed to be to get to a compromise on the Deferred Action for Childhood Arrivals program.

-Cons: But she's also not well known nationally, wasn't particularly popular at home before the coronavirus, and she would have to be taken out of her current role in handling the pandemic to be on the ticket.
+Cons: But she's also not well known nationally and wasn't particularly popular at home before the coronavirus, and she would have to be taken out of her current role in handling the pandemic to be on the ticket.

 California Sen. Kamala Harris

 Pros: The California senator is thought to have an inside track for a host of reasons.
-She ran for president, which means she's been vetted on the national stage; she's black, which would satisfy those who are urging Biden to pick a black woman; and there's a personal connection — she was close with Biden's son, Beau.
+She ran for president, which means she's been vetted on the national stage; she's black, which would satisfy those who are urging Biden to pick a black woman; and there's a personal connection — she was close with Biden's son Beau.

-The former prosecutor and state attorney general has a reputation as an incise questioner and being able to make a clear argument.
+The former prosecutor and state attorney general has a reputation as an incisive questioner and being able to make a clear argument.
 Envisioning her holding her own in a debate with Vice President Pence is not difficult.

 Cons: She was criticized for a lack of a coherent message during her presidential run, but Biden's message would become hers.
-She doesn't necessarily fire up the progressive left, which doesn't love some of her past positions on criminal justice; she doesn't give any regional advantage — a ticket with an East Coast former senator and another from California doesn't exactly dispel the notion of Democrats not caring about the middle of the country; and it's not clear Harris has appeal to the middle of the electorate in places like the Upper Midwest.
+She doesn't necessarily fire up the progressive left, which doesn't love some of her past positions on criminal justice; she doesn't give any regional advantage — a ticket with an East Coast former senator and a senator from California doesn't exactly dispel the notion of Democrats not caring about the middle of the country; and it's not clear Harris has appeal to the middle of the electorate in places like the Upper Midwest.

 Minnesota Sen. Amy Klobuchar

 Pros: The Minnesota senator saw some late momentum in the Democratic primary before dropping out to consolidate support behind Biden.
 She impressed during the campaign with her quick wit on debate stages and on the campaign trail.
-She tries for cross-party Midwestern appeal, touting that she won reelection in 2018 by more than 20 points in a state Trump lost by only 2 points in 2016.
+She tries for cross-party Midwestern appeal, touting that she won reelection in 2018 by more than 20 points in a state Trump lost by only two points in 2016.

 Cons: While Klobuchar has potential appeal in the Midwest, her more moderate views and approach do little to excite the base.
 She also had little strength during the primary with black and Latino voters, who are key parts of the Democratic Party.